asifrahaman13/laughing-guide/README.md

 mv .env.example .env
 ```

-Next, enter your AWS credentials.
+Next, enter your credentials.
 Ensure you enter the correct access keys as well as the regions.Now, you should be able to run the application.

 ```bash